xerolinux/XeroSite/docs/docs/linux-explained.md

 ### Wrapping it all up

 This here was a quick run-through explaining what **GNU/Linux** is written as mentioned earlier by a good friend.
 I did not post it on main site simply because I feel it's not as complete as I would like it to be.

-So please do not take it a complete walk-through, We did not even go through the various *Desktop Environments* or even *Window Managers* that exist today, way too many to list.
-Still we hope it gives you some idea of what you are walking into when swtiching...